congrady/Bakalarka/README.md

 **css**

-Contains globalStyle.css file - Default elements style (doesn't apply on webcomponents, that have their own style that lives in their shadow DOM)
+Contains globalStyle.css file - Default elements style (Doesn't apply on webcomponents.
+They have their own style that lives in private shadow DOM)

 **data**